 Back then, his only reach to Europe was to visit viewing centres to watch a lot of Ligue 1, Champions League and Premier League games on TV.

 In a bid to fight against poverty in his family, Naby Keita had to grow the belief that he would someday play in Europe.

 He was determined to become a footballer, not only because he loved the game, but so because he wanted to provide for his family and relatives.

-Naby Keita, as at that time wore the number 10 shirt for his local club in Koleya, Guinea.
+Naby Keita, at that time, wore the number 10 shirt for his local club in Koleya, Guinea.

 Naby Keita played with whatever he could and sometimes, he would wear sandals and old damaged shoes just like his other teammate would do (see photo above).